 The new government of the independent Comoros Islands is establishing itself following last May's overthrow of President Ali Solih's Marxist administration.

-The new government of the independent Comoros Islands is establishing itself following last May's overthrow of President Ali Solih's Marxist administration.
+Background: The new government of the independent Comoros Islands is establishing itself following last May's overthrow of President Ali Solih's Marxist administration.
 The ousted President was shot dead two weeks after the coup, while allegedly trying to escape house arrest.